-20 apartments for rent in The Fan, Richmond, VA
+20 apartments for rent near The Fan, Richmond, VA

 The Fan is a district of Richmond, Virginia.
 Its borders are Broad Street to the north and I-95 to the south.
 The area derives its name from the “fan” shape of the streets that extend west from Belvidere Street to the Boulevard.
 Known for its modern culture, popular restaurants, active nightlife and Victorian architecture, the Fan is one of Richmond’s most desirable neighborhoods for young professionals.